 - Hometown: Chicago, IL

-- Areas of Study: Mendoza College of Business; Bachelor of Business Administration
+- Areas of Study: Business Analytics; Political Science

 - Hometown: Cleveland, OH

-At Notre Dame Ryan is involved with Student Government, acting as the Secretary for the Class of 2021; JIFFI (Jubilee Initiative for Financial Inclusion), SIBC (Student International Business Council), Judicial Council Peer Advocacy Program, and FUEL (First Undergraduate Experience in Leadership).
-Additionally, he is a Student Ambassador at NDListens, the phone center on campus.
+At Notre Dame Ryan is involved with Student Government, acting as the Secretary for the Class of 2021; JIFFI (Jubilee Initiative for Financial Inclusion), acting as the COO; and the ND Day Student Engagement Committee.
+Additionally, he is a Senior Manager at NDListens, the phone center on campus.